khval/AmosExtension.library/README.md

 Library should be able to open the extension, check if valid.
 Find a command by name.
 Get command number, lookup the command table, and find address to 680x0 relocatable assembler code, then you should be able to call emulate on 680x0 assembler, from AmigaOS4.1 C/C++ program.
-There should command info structure, and a command structure, address to assembler, and size of routine.
+There should be a command info structure, and a command list structure with address to assembler, and size of routine.

+A more direct way to use library is using defines to tell the offset in command table. this can be extracted from extentions to create .h files.